How to Find a Ghostwriter You'll Love (in 10 Simple Steps)

 Step 2.
 Be clear about what you want

-Be sure to tell the ghost how hands-on or hands-off you want to be with the project.
-Are you giving the ghost creative license or asking them to stick close to your detailed plan?
+Be sure to tell the ghostwriter how hands-on or hands-off you want to be with the project.
+Are you giving them creative license or asking them to stick close to your detailed plan?
 It’s important to establish clear boundaries.
 Are you open to feedback and ideas from your ghost?
 On the flip side, is the ghost willing to contribute some of their own ideas, or will they rely exclusively on the content you provide?

 Also, give some thought to whether you want the ghost to be available to meet with you in person or whether virtual meetings will work for you.
 Most ghosts work with clients long distance, and this is very effective.
 However, in some cases the author wants the ghost to be nearby or available to travel to meetings, events or long interviews.

-Top Tip: Meeting a potential ghostwriter in person is great when it’s possible, but you can also get a pretty good sense of someone in a Skype or Facetime meeting.
+Top Tip: Meet a potential ghost in person where possible possible.
+However, you can still get a pretty good sense of someone in a Skype or Facetime meeting.